MHCommunity/mousehunt-improved/README.md

   - Updates the Prestige Base to have the correct stats.
   - Autofocuses the Hunter ID search box on the Find Friends page.
   - Modifies the Hunter ID search box to be a bit bigger and moves it to the top.
-  - With a Hunter ID in your clipboard, simply hit Ctrl/Cmd+V to paste it anywhere in MH to go directly to that hunter's profile.
   - Shows your exact rank percentage immediately when you hover over the value.
   - Upscales the lucky catch icon to be higher resolution.
   - Updates the footer display to look much nicer and align the links better.